Diabetes is one of the most common chronic conditions worldwide.

 Focus on vegetables, whole grains, lean proteins, and portion control.

-Aim for at least 150 minutes of moderate activity per week, such as walking.
+Aim for at least 150 minutes of moderate activity per week.

 Monitoring blood sugar and other health markers can help with early awareness.